jxxcarlson/elm-markdown/CONSTRUCTION_NOTES.md

 This is a tree of type `Tree String` in the language of [zwilias/elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/).

-One can transform a hierarchial list to a rose tree using the function
+To form a rose tree from a hierarchial list, one use the function
 ```
 HList.fromList : a -> (a -> Int) -> List a -> Tree a
 ```

 in the library [jxxcarlson/htree](https://package.elm-lang.org/packages/jxxcarlson/htree/latest/HTree).
-In the case at hand, the level function is given by
+The first element is the root of the tree and the second is the function that determines the level of a value of type `a`.
+In the case of the list `[(1, "Groceries"), ...`, the level function is given by `Tuple.first`.
+In the case of the present block parser, it is given by.

 ```
 blockLevel : Block -> Level